 It is the additional MRR earned from new subscriptions acquired in that month.
 Essentially, this MRR comes from new sales.

-While forecasting new sales, various factors must be taken into account, such as your available pipeline, the strength of your sales team & resources at your disposal, and competitiveness of the market you are in.
+While forecasting new sales, various factors must be taken into accounts, such as your available pipeline, the strength of your sales team & resources at your disposal, and the competitiveness of the market you are in.
 A quick and dirty way to predict new MRR in a particular time period is to check the past sales data for a matching timeframe.

 Expansion MRR is nothing but the additional revenue earned every month from your existing customer base.
-It includes Upsells (moving to a higher-priced plan), Cross-sells (purchase of other supplemental products), add-ons and reactivations of canceled subscriptions.
+It includes Upsells (moving to a higher-priced plan), Cross-sells (purchase of other supplemental products), add-ons, and reactivations of canceled subscriptions.